-The tzconfig command is used to configure the timezone on the encoder. tzconfig displays the current timezone and prompts you to change the timezone (Y,N).
+The tzconfig command is used to configure the timezone on Makito X Series devices. tzconfig displays the current timezone and prompts you to change the timezone (Y,N).
 To change the timezone, type Y and follow the prompts for information about the current location.
-When you have completed your selections, the encoder saves the newly configured time zone information.
+When you have completed your selections, the Makito X saves the newly configured time zone information.